lih/Omega/docs/README.md

 have not yet been implemented.
 They will be in the coming times, but for now they are listed here :

-  * Synchronization primitives, since this will be a multithreaded kernel
   * Perhaps a small filesystem driver to bootstrap the first few universes
   * Perhaps even a small TFTP and NIC driver for booting over PXE